ruby-smart/elasticsearch_record/README.md

 **PLEASE NOTE:**

-- This is still in **development**!
-- Specs & documentation will follow.
+- Specs & documentation are still missing, but will follow.
-- You might experience BUGs and Exceptions...
-- Currently supports only ActiveRecord 7.0 + Elasticsearch 8.4 _(downgrade for rails 6.x is planned in future versions)_
+- Currently supports ActiveRecord ~> 7.0 + Elasticsearch >= 7.17

 -----